Limits on Sub-GeV Dark Matter from the PROSPECT Reactor Antineutrino Experiment: Experimental Search

-The data analyzed for this paper were collected during $\sim$14.6~solar days of detector operation from March 16$^{\text{th}}$ to March 31$^{\text{st}}$, 2018, and are a sub-set of the datasets used in Refs.~\cite{prospect_osc,prospect_prd}.
+The data analyzed for this paper were collected during $\sim$14.6~solar days of detector operation from March 16th to March 31st, 2018, and are a subset of the datasets used in Refs.~\cite{prospect_osc,prospect_prd}.
 The HFIR reactor was not operating during the entire data-taking period.
 The triggering of PROSPECT's waveform digitizer (WFD) readout, described in detail in Refs~\cite{prospect_nim,prospect_prd}, occurs when PMTs on one detector segment observe time-aligned waveform features above approximately five~photoelectrons in amplitude.
 To reduce data rates, only sections of digitized waveforms above two~photoelectrons in amplitude are recorded to the data stream.
 With these settings, raw trigger rates were $\sim$2000~s$^{-1}$, with a trigger threshold of $\sim$75~keV in electron-equivalent energy.
 The 14-bit WFDs, with implemented PMT and electronics gain settings, exhibit linear response below 14~MeV electron-equivalent energy, beyond which point electronics saturation results in clipped waveforms.
 During the data-taking period, one or two PMT channels on 28 of 154 segments had experienced PMT voltage divider instabilities and were turned off.
 For simplicity, all data from these 28 segments were not considered.

-\subsection{Reconstructed Physics Quantities}
+\subsection{Reconstructed physics quantities}

 PROSPECT low-level data processing, calibration, and physics metric reconstruction is discussed in detail in Ref.~\cite{prospect_prd}.
 In the present analysis, we take advantage of reconstructed time, segment number, position, energy, and pulse shape variables to select candidate DM interactions.
 These reconstructed variables are separately assigned to each time-aligned waveform pair in one segment, called a pulse.
 Time-aligned pulses from different segments are then grouped to form larger data objects, which are referred to as clusters.
-The reconstructed position of a pulse along a segment (z-position) is formed from relative charge integral and arrival time offsets between waveforms; previous analysis has demonstrated a resolution of $\sim$5~cm or better on reconstructed z-positions for point-like energy depositions.
+The reconstructed position of a pulse along a segment (z position) is formed from relative charge integral and arrival time offsets between waveforms; previous analysis has demonstrated a resolution of $\sim$5~cm or better on reconstructed z positions for pointlike energy depositions.

 The reconstructed electron-equivalent energy (MeV) of a pulse is formed using the combined charge information from both PMTs.
 The absolute scale of reconstructed energy is defined using radioactive gamma-ray calibration sources and naturally occurring radiogenic and cosmogenic beta-particle and gamma-ray backgrounds~\cite{prospect_prd}.
 Electron-equivalent energy depositions by heavier charged particles are modeled using Birks quenching parameters~\cite{Birks} fitted to pulse data from triton-alpha products of n-Li capture, radiogenic alpha-particle decays, and collaboration-external measurements of liquid scintillator proton quenching factors~\cite{quench3,quench2,quench1}.
 The accuracy of these external measurements in describing PROSPECT data was further validated using proton recoil spectra generated by deployment of a $^{241}$Am-$^9$Be fast neutron source inside the central detector.